7Block Labs

 A note on mobile and edge proving

-If your UX can afford on‑device work, client‑side proving is no longer science fiction.
-Recent at‑scale experiments show modern smartphones can generate proofs in under five seconds for certain workloads, enabling private client‑side proving with server‑side aggregation.
-Use markets for aggregation/recursion or for heavy proofs outside the device’s thermal envelope. (arxiv.org)
+If your user experience allows for on-device work, client-side proving is becoming a reality, not just a concept.
+Recent large-scale experiments have shown that modern smartphones can generate proofs in less than five seconds for specific tasks.
+This means we can enable private client-side proving while still using server-side aggregation.
+You might want to explore markets for aggregation or recursion, or even for heavy proofs that go beyond the device's thermal limits.
+Check it out here: (arxiv.org)

 Putting it together: a reference “order a proof” job spec